-The following locations should only take a five to ten minute drive from the heart of downtown Raleigh.
-And they’re worth it…or they wouldn’t be on our list of best places to take picture in Raleigh!
+The following locations should only take a five to ten-minute drive from the heart of downtown Raleigh.
+And they're worth it…or they wouldn't be on our list of best places to take pictures in Raleigh!

 This is one of my favorite Raleigh murals and places to take pictures near me!
 The “monsters” wall, painted by Kevin Lyons, has such personality.
 It's located near Trophy Brewing and Pizza, on the east side of the building.

-Note that unless you’re at this mural very early in the morning during a weekday or early in the morning on a weekend, there’s usually cars parked in front of it.
+Note that unless you're at this mural very early in the morning during a weekday or early in the morning on a weekend, there are usually cars parked in front of it.

 This arboretum is part of NC State college's property.
 They generously invite visitors free of charge to enjoy their beautifully landscaped gardens.
 (Donations are welcome.)

-They do not charge a photography fee (or require a photography permit) when pro photographers bring their clients here for sessions, thus Raleigh photographers flock to this beautiful arboretum.
+They do not charge a photography fee (or require a photography permit) when pro photographers bring their clients here for sessions, so Raleigh photographers flock to this beautiful arboretum.

-Of course all hobbyist are always welcome too.
-They have a variety of photo-worthy spots from their Japanese Garden, to Elm Circle and Rose Garden.
-The image below was taken during this engagement session on the arboretum’s perennial border walkway.
+Of course, all hobbyists are always welcome too.
+They have a variety of photo-worthy spots, from their Japanese Garden to Elm Circle and Rose Garden.
+The image below was taken during this engagement session on the arboretum's perennial border walkway.

-The Raleigh Rose Garden is near Cameron Village, if you’re familiar with Raleigh.
-It’s just about 10 minutes from downtown Raleigh.
+The Raleigh Rose Garden is near The Village if you're familiar with Raleigh.
+It's just about 10 minutes from downtown Raleigh.